Sustainable Development Goal 8: Decent Work and Economic Growth

 |8.8.2||Level of national compliance with labour rights (freedom of association and collective bargaining) based on International Labour Organization (ILO) textual sources and national legislation, by sex and migrant status|

 All the Nordic countries have high levels of compliance with labour rights.
 According to the ILO, Finland, Iceland, Norway and Sweden, all have full compliance (score of 0).
+Denmark has a compliance score of 0.2, a decline from 0.7 in 2015.

 By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products